morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Info: The adapters listed in this section are confirmed to be single-function (no bluetooth) and single-state (no onboard windows driver).

-Note: While Linux kernel 6.2+ does contain an in-kernel driver for this chipset, performance in kernel 6.2 is not that good but should improve as time passes.
-Some users may decide to use the out-of kernel driver located here at this site for now as it is a good driver for an out-of-kernel driver:
+Note: While Linux kernel 6.2+ does contain an in-kernel driver for this chipset, as of 2023-09-09, it appears to be brokden in all kernels from 6.2 to 6.5.
+I am going to try to get to the bottom of this.
+In thee mean time the below out-of-kernel driver is available for installation:

 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU, RTL8821CUH and RTL8831AU Chipsets](https://github.com/morrownr/8821cu-20210916)